maximmasiutin/rsa-common-modulus/README.md

 Supports various output formats.

 The RSA Common Modulus Attack can be explained in the following way.
-If a single plaintext has been encrypted to two ciphertexts by private keys with the same modulus but different exponent, this plaintext can be recovered if  `gcd(e1, e2) = 1` and `gcd(ct2, n)=1`.
+If a single plaintext has been encrypted to two ciphertexts by keys with the same modulus but different exponent, this plaintext can be recovered if  `gcd(e1, e2) = 1` and `gcd(ct2, n)=1`.